hkpeaks/peaks-consolidation/README.md

 Next year, Peaks may offer a comprehensive consolidation software called ‘Peaks Consolidation’ that supports statutory compliance and management ad-hoc reporting for financial consolidation with thousands of business units and legal entities.
 It can solve massive data of account reconciliation, foreign currency translation, elimination of inter-company transactions, re-alignment of different year-end dates with different consolidation methods (i.e., proportional accounting, equity accounting, and full consolidation with calculation of minority interest).
 In addition, it standardizes your dataset and is empowered by a conditional mapping engine with effective date of change calculation rules.

+Peaks is planning to release a new software called ‘Peaks Consolidation’ next year.
+This software will help with statutory compliance and management ad-hoc reporting for financial consolidation with thousands of business units and legal entities.
+It can help you solve massive data of account reconciliation, foreign currency translation, elimination of inter-company transactions, re-alignment of different year-end dates with different consolidation methods (i.e., proportional accounting, equity accounting, and full consolidation with calculation of minority interest).
+It standardizes your dataset and is empowered by a conditional mapping engine with effective date of change calculation rules.
+This engine can be used to solve your ever-changing incentive plans for different stakeholder management.

-The Peaks DataFrame can help you with basic accounting tasks such as amortization, voucher generation, and calculation of segmental multi-currencies account periodical balance.
+Peaks DataFrame can help you with basic accounting tasks such as amortization, voucher generation, and calculation of segmental multi-currencies account periodical balance.

-Peaks Consolidation will support your advanced accounting.
+Peaks Consolidation will extend to support your advanced accounting.
 The mission of Peaks Accounting development roadmap is to empower you to achieve advanced accounting automation anywhere, progressing towards real-time accounting automation.

 ## Latest News
 For latest news about this academic project, please refer to https://www.linkedin.com/in/max01/recent-activity/all/